Alie-nSoundSystems/SoundOS/README.md

-Welcome to the Project Page of SoundOS!
+iWelcome to the Project Page of SoundOS!
 ---------------------------------------
 SoundOS is a lightweight operating system
 -----------------------------------------